City Unscripted

 The city rewards patience.
 Step away from the beaten path, and you’ll find hidden spots that reveal why we locals never tire of living here.

-Such places are often overlooked by visitors, but cherished by those who know their quiet beauty.
-These aren’t secret spots - they’re simply overlooked because they require intention rather than impulse.
+Such places are often overlooked by visitors but cherished by those who know their quiet beauty.
+They aren’t secret spots; they’re simply overlooked because they require intention rather than impulse.

 Daruma-dera: Where Wishes Take Physical Form

-The grounds are scattered with thousands of daruma dolls left by visitors over decades.
+The grounds are scattered with thousands of daruma dolls left by visitors over the decades.
 Some are tiny, others are massive.
-Weather has faded their red paint to soft pink.
+The weather has faded their red paint to soft pink.
 Eyes painted on successful wishes peer out from every corner.

 Most visitors to the Fushimi sake district never climb the hill to Fushimi Momoyama Castle.
 The current structure is a 1960s reconstruction, which puts off history purists.